slatedocs/slate/source/includes/v4/_events.md

 ### Tag responses

-The json response contains a list of used event tags by category to build up filters.
+The JSON response contains a list of used event tags by category to build up filters.

 ## List of events